Murder, She Baked

-Murder, She Baked is an American/Canadian television film series, based on the cozy mystery novels written by Joanne Fluke.
-The television films centered around small-town baker Hannah Swensen, portrayed by Alison Sweeney, and Detective Mike Kingston, played by Cameron Mathison.
+Murder, She Baked is an American/Canadian television film series based on the cozy mystery novels written by Joanne Fluke.
+The television films are centered around small-town baker Hannah Swensen, portrayed by Alison Sweeney, and Detective Mike Kingston, played by Cameron Mathison.
 Five films for the Hallmark Movies & Mysteries channel were created based on Fluke's book series, with the fifth movie airing on March 26, 2017.
-The films took a four year hiatus before returning as the Hannah Swensen Mysteries.
+The films took a four-year hiatus before returning as the Hannah Swensen Mysteries.
 The films are set in the fictional town of Eden Lake in Minnesota, reverting to Lake Eden like in the novels in the sixth film.